qc2nl/qc2/docs/index.rst

 * `ROSE <https://gitlab.com/quantum_rose/rose>`_ [#f1]_

-For these programs, custom qc2-ASE calculators are developed that implement additional methods to retrieve and dump qchem data into formatted data files.
+For these programs, custom qc2-ASE calculators are developed that implement additional methods to retrieve and dump qchem data into formatted data files; see :ref:`ase_section`.

 .. note::